Mirabaud Group

-Mirabaud is an international banking and financial group based in Geneva, Switzerland.
-Founded in 1819, it gradually developed into the third largest private bank in the city.
+Mirabaud is a Swiss private bank based in Geneva, Switzerland.
+Mirabaud provides services in wealth management, asset management and brokerage to private clients and institutions around the world.

+Founded in 1819, it gradually developed into the third largest private bank in Geneva.
 Six partners are involved in the group's day-to-day management.
-Mirabaud provides services in wealth management, asset management and brokerage to private clients and institutions around the world.

 History

 Mirabaud et Cie was founded in 1819 and is one of the oldest banks in Switzerland.
 Family-owned and operated, the bank has played a key part in the construction and development of the Swiss financial system, helping co-found the Geneva Stock Exchange in 1857.